-Data science involves using methods from fields of statistics, computer science, and mathematics, to interpret data for business decisions.
-Amounts of data available in modern society grow with the input of technology in people’s lives.
+A precise Data Science definition is not easy to come up with, but as a rule of thumb, one could say, data science is a field that involves extracting insights and knowledge from data using various statistical and computational methods.
+Data science involves using methods from the fields of statistics, computer science, and mathematics.
+The amounts of data available in modern society grow with the input of technology into people’s lives.
 These massive sets of structured and unstructured data help to show patterns and trends for business opportunities or academic research.
-One can see an increasing number of traditional fields of science with adjective ‘computational’ or ‘quantitative’.
-In industry, data science transforms everything from healthcare to media and this trend shall pick up in future.
+One can see an increasing number of traditional fields of science with adjectives ‘computational’ or ‘quantitative’.
+In industry, data science transforms everything from healthcare to media and this trend shall pick up in the future.

 |Data Science from Scratch: First Principles with Python

 Data science libraries, frameworks, modules, and toolkits are great for doing data science, but they’re also a good way to dive into the discipline without actually understanding data science.
 In this book, you’ll learn how many of the most fundamental data science tools and algorithms work by implementing them from scratch.

 If you have an aptitude for mathematics and some programming skills, author Joel Grus will help you get comfortable with the math and statistics at the core of data science, and with hacking skills you need to get started as a data scientist.
 Today’s messy glut of data holds answers to questions no one’s even thought to ask.
 This book provides you with the know-how to dig those answers out.

 Learn the basics of linear algebra, statistics, and probability—and understand how and when they’re used in data science